apriorit/FindIDL/README.md

 * [Version History](#version-history)

 # Introduction
 IDL is used for creating COM servers.
-Unfortunately CMake has no built-in support for IDL, so this module comes to rescue.
+Unfortunately CMake has a limited support for IDL, so this module comes to rescue.

 ## Requirements
 - [CMake 3.0](https://cmake.org/download/) or higher